 Many additional policies exist for students at California Lutheran University.
-To access additional policies, go to www.callutheran.edu/ StudentLife and follow the link to the Online Student Handbook.
-To request a paper copy of the policies, contact the Office of Judicial Affairs at judaffairs@callutheran.edu or (805) 493-3220.
+To access additional policies, go to www.callutheran.edu/StudentLife and follow the link to the Online Student Handbook.
+To request a paper copy of the policies, contact the Residence Life and Student Conduct Office at conduct@callutheran.edu or (805) 493-3220.